Myriopteris rufa: Distribution and habitat

 Myriopteris rufa occurs in the southwestern United States from Arkansas (historically) and Texas and Oklahoma west to Arizona and Utah, and south through northern and eastern Mexico to Vera Cruz.
 Disjunct populations occur in the Appalachian Mountains in Virginia and West Virginia, and in Costa Rica, where one specimen (Gómez 683, CR) was collected in Cartago Province, in the Cordillera de Talamanca.

 It grows on the ground or on rocky slopes and ledges, particularly on limestone and less commonly on basalt.
 It occurs at an altitude from 300 to 3000 m.
 Several of the Appalachian stations occur in shale barrens or on cliffs of shale or dolomite.
 Populations in northeast Texas are disjunct and occur in isolated rocky habitats, several of them described by Correll, who collected from them, as "iron ore rocks".

 Ecology and conservation

 The species is globally secure (G5), but is threatened in some states at the edge of its range.
-It is only known historically from Arkansas.
+It is only known historically (SH) from Arkansas.
 NatureServe considers it to be critically imperiled (S1) in Arkansas, imperiled (S2) in Virginia and West Virginia, and vulnerable (S3) in Colorado.